svenbuder/multiwave_galah/README.md

 ![Skymap of GALAH DR4 with Gaia DR3 in the background (linked from the DR4 paper GitHub repository.)](https://github.com/svenbuder/galah_dr4_paper/blob/main/figures/galah_dr4_skymap_gaiadr3.png)

 ### 1.1 Access to GALAH catalogues

+GALAH catalogues are provided as FITS files at https://cloud.datacentral.org.au/teamdata/GALAH/public/GALAH_DR4/catalogs/.

+A more detailed description of how to download these catalogues can be found at https://www.galah-survey.org/dr4/overview/

 ### 1.2 Access to GALAH spectra